GSA/digitalgov.gov/content/news/2014/06/2014-06-13-challenge-and-prize-practitioners-gather-at-gsa.md

 ---
 slug: challenge-and-prize-practitioners-gather-at-gsa
 date: 2014-06-13 10:00:48 -0400
-title: Challenge and Prize Practitioners Gather at GSA
+title: "Challenge and Prize Practitioners Gather at GSA"
-summary: 'Got innovation?
+summary: "Got innovation?
 Well, we do!
-On Wednesday May 28, the Challenge.gov team gathered the Challenges and Prizes Community of Practice together for its quarterly meeting.
-The group covered two topics: Highlights from challenge competitions run in 2013.'
+On Wednesday May 28, the Challenge.gov team gathered the Challenges and Prizes Community of Practice together for its quarterly meeting."
 authors:
   - ktrebon
 topics: